You should have built and installed a recent (>= 1.3.1) version of CRIU.

 Checkpointing and restoring a container

 LXC upstream has begun to integrate checkpoint/restore support through the lxc-checkpoint tool.
-Although this functionality is not in any released version of LXC yet, you can check out the development version on Ubuntu by doing:
+This functionality has been in the recent released version of LXC---LXC 1.1.0 , you can install the LXC 1.1.0 or you can check out the development version on Ubuntu by doing:

 sudo add-apt-repository ppa:ubuntu-lxc/daily sudo apt-get update sudo apt-get install lxc